Sutton upon Tern

 Sutton upon Tern is a civil parish in Shropshire, England.
-Expanded in 1914 after the abolition of the parish Drayton in Hales, Its name in Old English means 'South farm/settlement' on the River Tern.
-It is situated south of Market Drayton, on the River Tern.
+Expanded in 1914 after the abolition of the parish of Drayton in Hales, its name in Old English means 'South farm/settlement' on the River Tern.
+It lies south of Market Drayton, on the River Tern.

 About

-In the 2011 census it had a population of 1,232, the majority of them between the ages of 35–55.
+At the 2011 census the parish had a population of 1,232, the majority of them between the ages of 35 and 55.
 A description of Sutton upon Tern was written in the early 1870s: